 John Wick: Chapter 2 (2017) – Rule Breaker Scene (10/10) | Movieclips

 Another much too wee part, as the owner of that Hit Man motel and John Wick mentor and confidante, Winston.
-Part 1 sees John Wick (Keanu Reeves) trying to escape his former life as a hitman, however after his dog is killed and his car stolen he’s out for revenge.
-And part 2 telling how he tries to leave this job once more and this time is asked to carry out one last hit… and he’s back for chapter 3 too.
+Part 1 sees John Wick (Keanu Reeves) trying to escape his former life as a hitman, however, after his dog is killed and his car stolen he’s out for revenge.
+And part 2 tells how he tries to leave this job once more and this time is asked to carry out one last hit… and he’s back for chapter 3 too.

 Was great to see his gruff but kindly Winston giving Wick his advice and wisdom, and providing us more of the nice human side to this one-man shooter.
 We don’t know much about this enigmatic hotel owner, other than his rule.. no hitman business is allowed to happen on hotel grounds.

 Winston may be in owner of the American branch of the Continental, but in Chapter 2 we visit the European Branch, with another name to set your mother’s heart a flutter, Franco Nero.
 And we learn much more about Winston… And just in case you haven’t heard of these films, which have much more gunfire than your average Quentin Tarantino movie.

 American Gods (2017-)

 American Gods | First Look Trailer, American Gods